SNGWN/CEH-Notes/Module 09 - Social Engineering/09_Social_Engineering.md

 	**Exploit**
 		- Collecting sensitive information such as usernames, password, etc...

-# Types of Social Engineering
+# Types of Social Engineering - SE Attacks
 	**Human-based Social Engineering - SE**
 			One-to-one interaction with the target.
 Earn the trust to gather sensitive information from the target.
 		***Impersonation***